atharvmendhe18/aruco_marker_localization/README.md

 ## Code Structure

-This repository contains two main Python files implementing the described localization approaches:
+This repository contains the following main Python files for ArUco-based rover localization:

+- **`aruco_marker_detection.py`**
+  Handles ArUco marker detection, pose estimation, and publishing marker transforms and positions.
+  - Change `self.marker_size` for your marker size (meters).
+  - Change the camera topic in the `self.image_sub` subscription.
+  - Change the camera frame in `transform_msg.header.frame_id`.
+  - Update `self.camera_matrix` and `self.dist_coeffs` for your camera calibration.

 - **`calculate_position_based_on_2_markers.py`**
   Implements the solution using two ArUco markers (landmarks) for rover localization.